Runtime Coverage Filters

 You can use asterisk wildcards when specifying code item names in a filter:

 *.Testswildcard in Do not analyze code in to exclude all test projects from code analysis.

-In the Coverage Filters dialog, click Save to save and apply your modifications.
+Click Save to save and apply your modifications.